 The mechanism of the antihypertensive effect of propranolol has not been established.
-Factors that may contribute to the antihypertensive action include: (1) decreased cardiac output, (2) inhibition of renin release by the kidneys, and (3) diminution of tonic sympathetic nerve outflow from vasomotor centers in the brain.
+Among the factors that may be involved in contributing to the antihypertensive action include: (1) decreased cardiac output, (2) inhibition of renin release by the kidneys, and (3) diminution of tonic sympathetic nerve outflow from vasomotor centers in the brain.
 Although total peripheral resistance may increase initially, it readjusts to or below the pretreatment level with chronic use of propranolol.
 Effects of propranolol on plasma volume appear to be minor and somewhat variable.